 SCOPE: Shot of identified external carotid artery and internal carotid artery.
 Author: Using forceps or any such item, please point out the ECA and ICA.
 See video 2.12.2

-Then, carefully clear away connective tissue from all sides of the external carotid artery near the bifurcation [1].
-Place a piece of suture on the sternum and pass the angled-tip forceps under the external carotid artery [2].
+Then, place a piece of suture on the sternum, carefully clear away connective tissue from all sides of the external carotid artery near the bifurcation [1].
+Pass the angled-tip forceps under the external carotid artery [2].

-SCOPE: Removing connective tissue from all sides of the ECA near the bifurcation.
+SCOPE: Placing a piece of suture on the sternum and clearing connective tissue under the ECA.
+See video 2.13.1-2.14.2 from 0:00 to 0:02

-SCOPE: Placing a piece of suture on the sternum and passing/placing the angled-tip forceps under the ECA.
+SCOPE: Passing angled-tip forceps under the ECA.
+See video 2.13.1-2.14.2 from 0:02 to 0:19.

 With the fine forceps in the left hand, pass the suture to the angled-tip forceps in the space between the internal and external carotid artery and gently pull half of the suture's length [1].
 Loosely tie the suture around the external carotid artery without tightening the knot [2].